albrizre/Spatial_TSP_Regression/readme.md

 * **1e Functional regression analysis.R**: Performs a functional regression analysis on optimal tour lengths, using the cumulative distribution function as a functional covariate (with or without interaction with the Clark-Evans statistic).

 ### 2. TSPLIB Analysis (2a – 2b)
-These R scripts apply the proposed methods to the TSPLIB benchmark library.
+These R scripts allow appling the proposed methods to the TSPLIB benchmark library.

 * **2a TSPlib data generation.R**: Reads TSPLIB files and obtains node coordinates, converting them into a format suitable for spatial analysis in R (e.g., `ppp` objects).
 * **2b TSPlib analysis.R**: Performs the classification of the TSPLIB instances based on their spatial structure and a linear regression analysis on optimal tour lengths, using the standard deviation as a covariate (with or without interaction with the Clark-Evans statistic).